openstack/magnum/doc/source/troubleshooting-guide.rst

 Then, restart magnum-api and magnum-cond to pick up the new configuration.
 If the problem still exists, you might want to manually verify your domain admin credential to ensure it has the right privilege.
-To do that, run the script below with the credentials replaced.
+To do that, run the script below with the credentials replaced (you must use the IDs where specified).
 If it fails, that means the credential you provided is invalid.

 .. code-block:: python